kalekarnn/kalekarnn/README.md

 ### :zap: Who am I
 - 👋 I’m A developer by choice, not by chance.
 Discovering IT is a hobby.
 Carry the entrepreneur's mindset and can-do attitude.
 Open-minded and easy-going.
 - 💞️ I’m interested in platform building, Event Driven Architectures, Server-less, Data Structures and Algorithms.
-- 🌱 I’m currently learning GenAI, AGI.
+- 🌱 I’m currently exploring GenAI, Agentic AI and Human Computer Use.
 - 👀 I’m looking to collaborate on distributed, highly scalable & maintainable software architectures.
 <!--- - 📬 How to reach me: <a href="https://www.linkedin.com/in/narendrakalekar/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn" /></a>&nbsp; -->